 The fruits turns quickly red, that's why I usually boil them right after the purchase, so that they can be stored for a longer period of time.

-Those little Tendlis can be eaten raw too but its more commonly cooked or boiled before consumption.
+Those little tindoras can be eaten raw too but its more commonly cooked or boiled before consumption.

-In India the ivory gourd is used too for curries, pickles and bhajis.
+In India the tindoras is used in curries, pickles and of course bhajis.

-The later one is my favourite way of using this delicious little fruit.
+The latter one is my favorite ways of using this delicious little fruit.

-Not only fruits are of use but also the leaves and roots, which are used till to date in the Ayurvedic medicine to treat various ailments such as diabetes.
+These are all used in Ayurvedic medicine to treat various ailments such as diabetes.

-It is further an excellent antioxidant and shows antibacterial and anti inflammatory properties.
+It is further an excellent antioxidant and contains antibacterial and anti inflammatory properties.

-The Ivy Gourd was used in the traditional medicine to treat Leprosy, Jaundice and other malady’s.
+The tindora was used in traditional medicine to treat Leprosy, Jaundice, and other maladies.